cpmpercussion/impsy-rpi-image-maker/README.md

 ansible-playbook -i ./hosts.yml ./main.yml
 ```

+But, in order to make sure the right python packages are available, it's probably easier to use Poetry to manage a virtual environment as explained below.

 ## Install and running:

 There's a `pyproject.toml` file to handle the python dependencies.

 1. You can install the virtualenv and dependencies with `poetry install`
-2. You can run the ansible playbooks with `./run.sh`
+2. You can run the ansible playbooks with `poetry run ./run.sh`

 ## Bits and bops I might need: